-The words we speak hold great power.
+The words we speak hold immense power.
 They can be used to encourage, edify, uplift or they can tear others down.
 Proverbs 8:21 says, “The tongue has the power of life and death.”
 The sights and sounds we choose to take in will leave an imprint on our souls.
-The thoughts and meditations of our heart will determine the words that pour from our mouth.
-If we take in the evil and dark things of this world, the words we speak will likely be cynical, negative, and destructive to those who hear them.
+They will then influence our thoughts and the meditations of our heart and which will determine the words we speak.
+If we take in the evil and dark things of this world, the words we say will likely be cynical, negative, and destructive to those who hear them.

-But if we gaze at the good and the lovely things of life and the Creator who made it all, the words we speak will be seasoned with grace, drenched in love, and will uplift the people who hear them.
-Only we can decide what we are going to fill the home of our souls with, which will determine the person we will become, and the the words we speak — words that have the power of life and death.
+But if we gaze at the good and the lovely things of life, immerse ourselves in scripture and set our hearts upon our good and loving Creator, the words we speak will be seasoned with grace, drenched in love, and will uplift the people who hear them.
+Only we can decide what we are going to fill the home of our souls with, the voices we choose to hear, and the sights we will allow our eyes to see, all which will determine the person we will become, and the the words we speak — words that have the power of life and death.

 Below I will share seven questions to ask ourselves before we speak, but before I do here are some verses to meditate on: